- 8 Roma tomatoes, halved and seeded

 Preheat the oven to 400 degrees F.

+1. Roast the tomatoes.
 On a sheet pan, gently toss together the tomatoes, peppers, onion, garlic, thyme, 2 tablespoons olive oil, vinegar, and salt and pepper to taste.
-Arrange the tomatoes and red peppers, skin side up, and bake until lightly charred, 45 to 50 minutes.
+Arrange the tomatoes and red peppers, skin side up, tucking the garlic bits beneath them and bake until lightly charred, 45 to 50 minutes.

+2. Build the soup.
 In a soup pot, warm the remaining 2 tablespoons of the olive oil over medium-high heat.
-Stir in the tomato paste and mix well.
+Stir in the tomato paste and mix well, cooking until it's a deeper red than when you started, about 5 minutes.
 Add the tomato and pepper mixture, including the juices, and combine.
 Stir in the stock, cover, and bring to a boil.
 Reduce the heat to low and simmer for 20 minutes.
-Transfer the soup to a blender* (or use an immersion blender) and pulse in small batches that reach only about a third to halfway up the side of the jar.
-Be careful to start slow then increase the speed to blitz the ingredients until smooth.
+Let cool for 5-10 minutes.
+Transfer the soup to a blender* (or use hand-held immersion blender) and pulse in small batches that reach only about a third to halfway up the side of the jar.
+When blending start slow then increase the speed to puree the ingredients until smooth.
 Use a separate bowl to hold the blended soup and then return it all to the pot.

 *When blending hot liquids: Remove liquid from the heat and allow to cool for at least 5 minutes.
 Transfer liquid to a blender or food processor and fill it no more than halfway.
 If using a blender, release one corner of the lid.
 This prevents the vacuum effect that creates heat explosions.
 Place a towel over the top of the machine, pulse a few times then process on high speed until smooth.